 - Otoacoustic Emissions (OAE) uses a microphone and earphone to calculate an infant’s hearing abilities by measuring the reflection of a sound’s echo as it passes through the ear canal.

 False positives for hearing loss are common in newborn screenings.

 A baby’s first hearing screening will likely be performed within a few hours or days of birth.
-Statistics show that between 2–10 percent of infant hearing tests indicate hearing loss, while only 0.003 percent of infants actually suffer from a permanent hearing impairment.
+Statistics show that between two to ten percent of infant hearing tests indicate hearing loss, while only 0.003 percent of infants actually suffer from a permanent hearing impairment.
 These tests are administered to help parents identify a potential problem as early as possible, in an effort to prevent developmental disorders.

 Screening results don’t always reveal what is causing the irregular results.
-In some cases, hearing loss is an easily treatable problem like a fluid buildup, earwax blockage or an ear infection.
-In other cases, the cause may never be identified.
-Infants with irregular test results will be directed to an audiologist for a more in-depth examination.
+Because of this, infants with irregular test results will be directed to an audiologist for a more in-depth examination.